 After setting up your pages and index a great next step could be to add a little color coding.

-Easily browse through your different sections and find the page you need quickly.
+This helps you to easily browse through your different sections and find the page you need quickly.

-You can color code every collection of your journal, by either lining the edge of the page with washi tape or making small washi tabs on the special pages.
+You can color-code every collection of your journal, by either lining the edge of the page with washi tape or making small washi tabs on the special pages.